IBM/universal-connectors/filter-plugin/logstash-filter-azure-sql-guardium/README.md

 			c.
 In Auditing, Click on "Enable Azure SQL Auditing" Button.
 			d.
 Select "Storage" Audit log destination Check box.
 			e.
 Select Storage Account which you have created.
+			f.
+Click on "Advanced properties", And select " Retention (Days)"
 	5. Then ,Click on "Save" Button.